Skip to content

 Stage 3

-Schedule an Eye Exam with Dr. Anderson to Determine if you are a Refractive Lens Exchange Candidate.
+Schedule an eye exam with Dr. Anderson to find out if you’re a candidate for Refractive Lens Exchange.